catseye/Wanda/Wanda.md

     -> Tests for functionality "Run Wanda program"

-A Wanda expression is a string of symbols.
+A Wanda program is a string of symbols.
 Each symbol consist of one or more non-whitespace characters.
 In the string, symbols are separated by whitespace.

-Here is a legal Wanda expression.
-(The `===>` is not part of the expression;
+Here is a legal Wanda program.
+(The `===>` is not part of the program;
-it shows the expected result of running the program.)
+it only shows the expected result of running it.)

     $ 2 3 + 4 *
     ===> 20 $